Kamel-Media/Kamel/README.md

 // and more...
 ```

-#### Platform specific fetchers
+#### Platform specific implementations

-Since there isn't any shared resource system between Android and Desktop, some data fetchers are only available for a
+Since there isn't any shared resource system between Android and Desktop, some implementations (e.g. fetchers and
-specific platform:
+mappers) are only available for a specific platform:

+#### Desktop only implementations

 To load an image file from desktop application resources, you have to add `resourcesFetcher` to the `KamelConfig`: